vuejs/vuepress/docs/guide/markdown.md

 ## Front Matter

-[YAML front matter](https://jekyllrb.com/docs/frontmatter/) is supported out of the box:
+[YAML front matter](https://jekyllrb.com/docs/frontmatter/) is supported out of the box when placed at the very beginning of your markdown file:

 ``` yaml
 ---